dwyl/hapi-login/README.md

 ### 1. Install from NPM

-First install the `hapi-register` plugin
+First install the `hapi-login-payload` plugin
 (*and* [***Joi***](https://github.com/hapijs/joi))
 from `npm` and save as a *dependency*: